davidegat/AIRCBot/README.md

 - Multiple messages sent to the bot are queued.
 This must be handled in the future, to avoid overloads.
 - Do not leave your bot unattended, or in background, to avoid abuse by users or breaking server ToS.
 - Removing password protection from code seems not a good idea, but you decide.
-- If you plan to allow bot access to other users **keep in mind** that conversation history is shared.
-Do not provide personal or sensitive details that you don't want to be revealed by the bot.
+- Conversation history is different from each user.
-- Only one password is allowed to be set, choose a ***new one*** before sharing it to other users.
+- Only one password is allowed to be set, choose a **new one** before sharing it to other users.
 Do not reuse your own passwords.

 ---